Abaco-Systems/axis-takyon/README.md

 - Can use local sockets (if in the same OS only) or TCP sockets.
 If using local sockets, on Linux and Mac, it will use a local Unix socket which will have better performance than using a TCP socket with IP address 127.0.0.1.
 On Windows it uses 127.0.0.1 with a TCP connection since local Unix sockets do not exist on Windows.
 - The socket option "TCP No delay" is turned on to improve latency.
 - If polling is used (i.e. `attrs.is_polling = true`), sockets do not require both endpoints to be polling.
+### SocketDatagram
+- Endpoints can be in the same OS or different OSes, but in the same IP network.
+Only are independent of each other.
+Remote endpoint does not need to be a Takyon endpoint.
+Also used for UDP enabled IO devices.
+- Is used for UDP connectionless transfers (good for live-streaming and multicasting)
+- Endpoint A is always a sender and endpoint B is always a receiver.

 ## Interconnect Specifications
 These are the text strings passed into `attributes->interconnect[]`